User Guide

 list - Sorting persons :

-sort - Locating persons by name/email/tag :
+sort - Locating persons by name / email / tag :

 find - Undoing the last action :

-- Clearing all entries :
+undo - Clearing all entries :

 clear - Exiting the program :

-exit - Saving the data
+- Saving the data

 - Editing the data file